the Life And Teachings

 MY THOUGHTS ABOUT THIS BOOK

 I went one Sunday to a very small Russian Orthodox parish in Wisconsin, in fact like a family parish, in a church built by the priest on his own property.
 The church was gorgeous, all in wood.
 The Divine Liturgy was heavenly, so prayerful and contemplative.
 After the Liturgy, all attending were invited to join the family for their Sunday lunch.
-The son of the family was reading a spiritual book aloud, just like in monasteries, Orthodox or Catholic, for that matter.
+During the meal taken in silence, the son of the family was reading a spiritual book aloud, just like in monasteries, Orthodox or Catholic, for that matter.
 They were reading this book.
 I enjoyed very much the excerpt, bought the book, and read it all.

-This is an element used in new-age spirituality, but it is of course also a basic Christian fact, underlined by many Fathers; I’m thinking for instance about St Seraphim of Sarov, saying: “Acquire a peaceful spirit, and around you thousands will be saved.”
+This is an element used in new-age spirituality, but it is of course also a basic Christian fact, underlined by many Fathers.
+I’m thinking for instance about St Seraphim of Sarov (1759-1833), saying: “Acquire a peaceful spirit, and around you thousands will be saved.”

 So many people are afflicted by depression these days; doctors tell us this is caused by some chemical imbalance in the brain, but they hardly speak about the major role of the thoughts in that disease, yet spiritual Fathers have spoken and written about it for centuries.
 I hope that this very accessible book may be of help to our troubled world.